WealthRocket is reader-supported. When you buy through links on the website, we may earn an affiliate commission. Learn more

 This HSBC Travel Rewards Mastercard review discusses the features and benefits of this card.
 It outlines the rewards you can earn, explains how to redeem your points, and provides an overview of any additional perks or discounts associated with the card.
 Read on to learn more about this travel rewards credit card and if it’s right for you.

-HSBC Travel Rewards Mastercard
+HSBC Travel Rewards Mastercard: an overview

 The HSBC Travel Rewards Mastercard is an excellent choice for travel junkies who want to maximize travel rewards.
 This card offers points on every purchase, additional points for travel-related purchases, and no annual fee.
 To redeem points for the best value, cardholders can apply their points to travel related purchases.
 This includes purchases made from airlines, hotels, campgrounds cottages, cruise lines, and more.

-How to earn rewards with the HSBC Travel Rewards Mastercard
+HSBC Travel Rewards Mastercard rewards

 The HSBC Travel Rewards Mastercard offers points on almost all purchases made.

-Travel: 3 points per dollar spent with a cap amount of $6,000 per calendar year (after you reach the cap amount, you’ll earn 1 point per dollar)
+Eligible travel: 3 points per dollar spent with a cap amount of $6,000 per calendar year (after you reach the cap amount, you’ll earn 1 point per dollar)

-Gasoline and daily transit: 2 points per dollar spent
+Eligible gasoline and daily transit: 2 points per dollar spent

 For travel-related purchases, your online account will have a tab titled “Redeem Now.”
 From there you can select “Travel” to find travel purchases or to book directly using your HSBC credit card.
 For a statement credit, cardholders can find all travel-related transactions made in the last 60 days to apply points directly to their purchase.
 This is useful because cardholders are not restricted to specific companies for travel expenses.
 All purchases of goods and services from airlines, car rental agencies, hotels, cottages, campgrounds, and more will show up as a travel-related purchase that users can apply points to.